-Your new NORTHWOOD truck camper has been designed to provide carefree traveling for you and your family.
+Your new NORTHWOOD RV has been designed to provide carefree traveling for you and your family.
 This Owner's Manual provides helpful suggestions and useful information to help you get maximum enjoyment from your new truck camper.

-Similar to your automobile, your truck camper will require some regular care before each use plus some annual maintenance.
+Similar to your truck and tow vehicle, your Northwood RV will require some regular care before each use plus some annual maintenance.
 This manual is structured to equip you with a good working knowledge of your new truck camper.
-We at NORTHWOOD want you to know what needs to be done and how to correct and prevent minor difficulties.
+We want you to know what needs to be done and how to correct and prevent minor difficulties.

-NORTHWOOD recommends that you become familiar with the contents of this Owner's Manual before using your truck camper.
+NORTHWOOD recommends that you become familiar with the contents of this Owner's Manual before using your RV.
 Every effort has been made to make this Owner's Manual as accurate as possible.
 Products are constantly being improved and manufacturers upgrade installations accordingly.
 In the event of conflicting instructions, illustrations or other descriptions, the information furnished by the respective manufacturer's separate publications should be followed.
+Often you can find updated information on our website.
+See www.northwoodmfg.com for the most current information.

-Your new truck camper has been constructed to conform with or exceed federal and state safety requirements.
+Your new Northwood RV has been constructed to conform with or exceed federal and state safety requirements.
 Quality assurance methods and/or functions meet or exceed standards prescribed by ANSI/NFPA 501C or CSA Z240 as approved by the agency having jurisdiction in the United States or Canada.

-Please contact your dealer should you have any additional questions as to operation, maintenance or service.
+Please contact your dealer should you have any additional questions as to operation, maintenance, or service.